VoteCast: How AP’s survey of the US electorate was conducted | WTOP

-AP VoteCast is a survey of the American electorate conducted in all 50 states by NORC at the University of Chicago for The Associated Press and Fox News.
-The survey of an estimated 120,000 registered…
+AP VoteCast is a survey of the American electorate conducted in all 50 states by NORC at the University of Chicago for The Associated Press and Fox News .
+The survey of 138,929 registered voters…

-AP VoteCast is a survey of the American electorate conducted in all 50 states by NORC at the University of Chicago for The Associated Press and Fox News.
-The survey of an estimated 120,000 registered voters is conducted Oct.
-31 to Nov.
-6, concluding as polls close on Election Day.
+AP VoteCast is a survey of the American electorate conducted in all 50 states by NORC at the University of Chicago for The Associated Press and Fox News .
+The survey of 138,929 registered voters was conducted Oct.
+29 to Nov.
+6, concluding as polls closed on Election Day.

 AP VoteCast combines interviews with a random sample of registered voters drawn from state voter files; with self-identified registered voters conducted using NORC’s probability-based AmeriSpeak panel, which is designed to be representative of the U.S. population; and with self-identified registered voters selected from nonprobability online panels.
 Interviews are conducted in English and Spanish.
 Respondents receive a small monetary incentive for completing the survey.
 Participants selected from state voter files are contacted by phone and mail, and have the opportunity to take the survey by phone or online.